-Dictionary of embodied learning: We know it works, but we lack the language
+Dictionary of embodied cognition: We know it works, but we lack the language

-Many teachers already use physical learning in their teaching, but it is not easy to pin point what exactly it consists of - and why it works.
+Many teachers already use embodied cognition approaches in their teaching, but it is not easy to pin point what exactly it consists of - and why it works.
 That SENSES network wants to change that.

 Role-playing as cell parts, rotating as celestial bodies or gesturing to argue a point are all ways of using the body to understand the world.
 These are techniques that many teachers already use intuitively, but which can be difficult to put into precise words.